dome9/instance-parker/README.md

 ```
 # AWS Instance Parker By Dome9

-A scheduled Lambda script that automatically stops and starts AWS instances according to predefined schedules.
+A scheduled AWS Lambda script that automatically stops and starts AWS instances according to predefined schedules.
-This could yield a significant saving in your EC2 spent.
+This could reduce your AWS EC2 spend by 10%-30%%.

 Installation / Usage
 --